-‘Apparitions’ are a series of artworks by Luciana Haill experienced as a layer of ‘augmented reality’ when using a special application that triggers them, revealing heritage & social memory elements lost in wars, council traffic control and storms during rapid gentrification.
+‘Apparitions’ are a series of artworks by Luciana Haill experienced as a layer of ‘augmented reality’ when using a special application that triggers them, revealing heritage & social memory elements lost in wars, storms and during rapid gentrification.
 The first series made in 2018 were inspired by lost Victorian landmarks from her hometown of Hastings, East Sussex.
-The new series ‘Pioneer‘ takes the audience to the late Victorian Magnus Volk’s sea-faring train from Brighton, and will launch in November 2021 during Brighton Digital Festival.
-For those who cannot attend the procession that additionally involves location tagging in Brighton, marker postcards will be made available in Lighthouse Brighton.
+The new series ‘Pioneer‘ takes the audience to to revist the late Victorian Magnus Volk’s sea-faring train affectionately known as ‘Daddy long legs’ by postcard markers, and geotagged in Brighton to it’s original tracks.

 The Apparitions are St Leonards Pier (demolished after damage from storms and WWII), the Albert Clocktower Memorial (damaged by fire in 1972 and demolished ) and Bexhill beach huts ( lost to storms in 1907 ).
 They appear by viewing special vintage postcards of the lost historical sites using smartphone cameras.